-It is noteworthy that charges under Article 140 DCC - participation in a criminal organisation - were not brought in a single human trafficking case in 2010, whereas in 2007, 11 suspects (10%) were charged under this provision.16 Several major human trafficking cases in which suspects were charged with violations of this article - among other things - were dealt with in other years.17 The absence of prosecutions on the grounds of Article 140 DCC does not, in any case, seem to rhyme with the fact that the majority
+It is noteworthy that charges under Article 140 DCC - participation in a criminal organisation - were not brought in a single human trafficking case in 2010, whereas in 2007, 11 suspects (10%) were charged under this provision.
+16 Several major human trafficking cases in which suspects were charged with violations of this article - among other things - were dealt with in other years.
+17 The absence of prosecutions on the grounds of Article 140 DCC does not, in any case, seem to rhyme with the fact that the majority

-11 The Hague District Court 12 May 2010, LJN: BM4240.

-12 The Hague District Court 18 March 2010, 09-754181-09 (not published).

-Sexual exploitation: in 69 (62%) of the 111 judgments, offences other than human trafficking were also charged, and in 30 (43%) of the 69 judgments in which at least human trafficking was declared proven, offences other than human trafficking were also declared proven (including human trafficking in relation to other forms of exploitation).
-Other forms of exploitation: in 27 (93%) of the 29 judgments, offences other than human trafficking were also charged, and in 13 (93%) of the 14 judgments in which at least human trafficking was declared proven, offences other than human trafficking in relation to sexual exploitation.

-14 People smuggling (Art.
+- The Hague District Court 12 May 2010, LJN: BM4240. - The Hague District Court 18 March 2010, 09-754181-09 (not published). - Sexual exploitation: in 69 (62%) of the 111 judgments, offences other than human trafficking were also charged, and in 30 (43%) of the 69 judgments in which at least human trafficking was declared proven, offences other than human trafficking were also declared proven (including human trafficking in relation to other forms of exploitation).
+Other forms of exploitation: in 27 (93%) of the 29 judgments, offences other than human trafficking were also charged, and in 13 (93%) of the 14 judgments in which at least human trafficking was declared proven, offences other than human trafficking were also declared proven (including human trafficking in relation to sexual exploitation). - People smuggling (Art.
 197a DCC), providing work for people living illegally in the country (Arts.
 197b and 197c DCC) and offences relating to false travel documents (Art.
-231 DCC).

-16 See NRM7 pp. 403-404.
-This led to seven convictions.

-17 In the Sneep and Koolvis cases, for example.
+231 DCC). - 15 See Appendix 3, Table A1.8. - See NRM7 pp. 403-404.
+This led to seven convictions. - 17 In the Sneep and Koolvis cases, for example.